danlevison/student-space/README.md

 ## Features

 - Points and Rewards: Teachers can reward students with points for their achievements, behavior, or participation in class.
 Students can accumulate points and redeem them for rewards after reaching a certain amount, as set by the teacher.
-- Daily Tools: The website includes a timer that can be used for various classroom activities, a todo-list to manage tasks and reminders, and a randomiser to choose students for specific tasks or roles.
+- Daily Tools: The website includes a timer that can be used for various classroom activities, a task-list to manage tasks and reminders, and a randomiser to choose students for specific tasks or roles.
+- Additional Tools: A simple form input to add students and an options button to allow users to order student names from A-Z, remove all students, and reset all students points.
+- Calendar: The website has a calendar, which can be used to schedule and keep track of events such as school holidays and special events.
 - User-friendly Interface: The website offers an intuitive and visually appealing interface that is easy to navigate and provides an efficient way for teachers to manage rewards and daily classroom tasks.

 ## Installation